Ormer

 let conn = pool.get().await?;

-// conn automatically returns to pool when out of scope
+// conn is automatically returned when out of scope

 }